 Qingyuan Photo Gallery

 One thing to note about the region is the language, Qingyuanhua, slightly different from Guandonghua and almost completely different from Mandarin, most speak Qingyuanhua and some don’t understand Mandarin.
 You will find a few English speakers, but certainly not as common as in Guangzhou or Shenzhen.

 Hotels are moderately priced, as are rental properties, in Shenzhen you may pay between 4000-6000 for a clean modern one or two bedroom apartment, in Qingyuan it ranges from 1000-3000.
 Big difference.
 For property purchase, at the time of writing there were advertisements for new apartments starting from 3500RMB per SQM, in comparison to Shenzhen which would be 20,000RMB per SQM and up.

-It’s easy to get to Qingyuan, simply take the fast train, Goatie, from Shenzhen North or Guangzhou South.
+It’s easy to get to Qingyuan, simply take the fast train from Shenzhen North/Futian Station or Guangzhou South.
 There are also buses from Shenzhen, but I think the train is better, and also buses from Guangzhou and Guangzhou airport, a bus from Guangzhou is convenient as the cities are quite close.
-From Qingyuan station there is an orange bus, number 9, which runs into the central area costing 2RMB, a taxi will cost around 30-40 RMB.
+From Qingyuan Station, there is an orange bus number 9, which runs into the central area costing 2RMB, a taxi will cost around 30-40 RMB.